- What Is RSV?

 - Reduce the chances of exposure: Avoid taking the baby to overcrowded places during the season when the virus spreads the most.
 If the baby has a sibling with cold, then limit their playtime together till the sibling has been cured.
 If the parent catches a cold, then they should avoid cuddling and kissing the baby until recovery.

-- Pre-medicate the baby after doctor’s consultation: The American Academy of Paediatrics recommends the use of the drug palivizumab in infants that are at a higher risk of contracting RSV (18).
+- Pre-medicate the baby after doctor’s consultation: The American Academy of Paediatrics recommends the use of passive Immunoprophylaxis in infants that are at a higher risk of contracting RSV (18).
 The medication is sold under the brand name Synagis.
 This drug reduces the disease’s intensity.
 The drug does not guarantee the prevention of RSV infection and does not inhibit the symptoms.
 It just makes the infection less deadly and reduces the chances of fatality.
 The medicine is only recommended for high-risk infants such as premature babies, babies younger than two years with congenital heart and lung problem, and those with poor immunity.
-Palivizumab injection is administered once every month for five months during the peak RSV infection season.
+Palivizumab injection of 15 mg/kg intramuscularly once a month is administered for five months during the peak RSV infection season.

 The body becomes better prepared for dealing with the virus as the infant grows.
 Until then some simple steps of prevention help avert the virus.
 Remember that RSV infection appears as a common cold, so take your baby to a doctor even at the slightest symptoms.
 When he is all grown up, his body will battle common cold on its own.!